cpp977/Instantiator/README.md

 # Roadmap for version 1.0.0
   - Noninvasive mode: instantiations are not inserted directly to the source file but in extra files which can then be included in the source files.
-  - Example c++ project which serves also as a test case.

 # How does it work?
 See the [documentation](https://cpp977.github.io/Instantiator/).